 I am pleased to announced that Joel and Sonya Dunham will be leading a team to go to India this coming August.
 Arun Kumar is expected to return to the United States with them and spend approximately two weeks in the United States.
 If you are interested in having him come to your area and make a presentation, please contact me, and we will make that happen.

 Last month we reached out to you and informed you about the need for school supplies for Sandayamma’s orphans and to Pastor Senai Konda’s building fund.
 We reached our goal as to the school supplies.
 Thank you.
-Pastor Konda’s need is more extensive, but we have raised more than $1000.00, all of which has been sent to India.
+Pastor Konda’s need is more extensive, but a portion of the funds have been provided and sent to India.
 Thank you.
 You continued support for this project is, of course, welcome.

 Amazon has also qualified Margham as a charitable organization.
 If you would like to designate Margham the next time you purchase on Amazon, you have the option of helping Margham with each purchase.
 Five percent of each purchased is remitted to Margham.
 Try clicking this link first: http://smile.amazon.com/ch/37-1404392.
 (If this doesn’t work, here are the detailed instructions:)

 Once you have registered with Smile.amazon.com, go to the “settings” tab.
 Under that tab you will find either “designate your charity” or “change your charity.”